Warren symposium follows legacy of geneticist giant

 Sarah Vinson, MD, Department of Psychiatry and Behavioral Sciences

-“Misinformation, an absence of trust in the system, racism and financial circumstances are some of the forces that can create barriers in making appropriate decisions about seeking treatment,” says Vinson.
+“Misinformation, a lack of trust in the system, racism, and financial circumstances are some of the forces that can create barriers to making appropriate decisions about seeking treatment,” says Vinson.

 In order to take a step toward resolving the problem, Vinson created an online mental health outreach program targeting the Black community.
 The website serves as an anonymous resource for patients and their families, or anyone who is interested in finding out more about mental illness.
+Contact this psychologist if you need to consult with mental health professionals.

 This user-friendly online program provides educational materials, offers links to professional organizations, lists mental health professionals and provides descriptions of different types of mental illnesses as they relate specifically to African-Americans.
 The website also includes an interactive forum where people can share experiences.